-Babel-Bridge is founded by Tine Nielsen, who has more than 10 years’ experience selling translation rights in a great variety of genres into all territories of the world for a leading London literary agency.
+Babel-Bridge is founded by Tine Nielsen, who has more than 15 years’ experience selling translation rights in a great variety of genres into all territories of the world, among others for a leading London literary agency.
 She has an extensive international publishing network with whom she works on children’s books, serious and commercial non-fiction, as well as all genres within adult fiction.

 She is fluent in Danish and English, speaks German and can read and communicate in the Norwegian and Swedish languages.